tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 ##### Hypergeometric Distribution

-Hypergeometric distribution is a discrete probability distribution that describes the probability $T$ successes (random draws for which the object drawn has a specified feature) in $n$ draws, *without* replacement, from a finite population of size $N$ that contains exactly $m$ objects with that feature, wherein each draw is either a success or a failure [[3]]:
+A hypergeometric distribution is a discrete probability distribution that describes the probability of $T$ successes (random draws for which the object drawn has a specified feature) in $n$ draws, *without* replacement, from a finite population of size $N$ that contains exactly $m$ objects with that feature, wherein each draw is either a success or a failure [[3]]: